PretendoNetwork/website/docs/en_US/install/cemu.md

 ## Miiverse
 Cemu has limited to no Miiverse support as of now.
 Currently, no Miiverse features, including the Miiverse applet as well as Miiverse features in games, will function.

+---

+Welcome to Pretendo Network!

+If you encounter (or have encountered) any errors, try [searching](/docs/search) for the error code.
+If that doesn't work, join our [Discord](https://invite.gg/pretendo), and either ask the #support channel for help or get in touch with a developer.